thecreation/remark-docs/docs/javascript.md

 };
 ```

-The mainly run function is defined below in the file:
+The main run function is defined below in the file:

 ``` javascript
 /* line 17 */